All Facts about IQ 161

 1. Compassion

-A patient is looking for a doctor who has a real drive to practice medicine and a genuine desire to serve others.
-Passion is a quality that will elevate you from being just another doctor to becoming a patient's "favorite doctor."
+Patients are looking for a doctor who has a real drive to practice medicine and a genuine desire to serve others.
+Compassion is a quality that will elevate you from being just a normal physician to becoming a patient's "favorite doctor."

 2. Communication

 Communication is an essential component of any clinical practice.
 A physician's profession demands excellent communication skills, particularly when it comes to speaking and listening.
-The manner in which a physician conveys information to a patient is as significant as the material itself.
+The manner in which a physician conveys information to a patient is as significant as your expertise..

 3. Confidence

-Because a successful physician is extremely informed, he or she must back up that knowledge with confidence.
-Patients want to believe in their doctors as caretakers, but their lack of confidence signals doubt.
-Patients and colleagues alike will listen to and appreciate a physician who exudes confidence.
+Because a successful physician is extremely experienced, he or she must communicate that knowledge with confidence.
+Patients always have full faith in their doctors as saviors, hence, a doctor's lack of confidence is a serious sign of medical practice and arouses signs of doubt from patients Obviously, patients and colleagues alike will listen to and appreciate a physician who exudes confidence.

-Even if you are dubious about anything, don't show it to your patient.
-Instead, explore alternative resources, specialists, case studies, and so on to ensure that your patient receives the best possible care.
+Even if you are dubious about anything, don't show it to your patients.
+Instead, consult with doctors and seek additional resources from experts, veteran researchers... to ensure that your patients receive the best care possible.

 4. Professionalism

-Putting on a white coat will not garner you respect from your patients; it must be earned.
+Putting on a white coat will not garner you respect from your patients, it must be picked up from professionalism .
 First impressions are crucial in all interactions.
-Your patient will feel unsatisfied and mistreated if you are inattentive, irritable, or untidy, and will most likely seek the treatment of another physician.
+Your patient will feel unsatisfied and mistreated if you are inattentive, irritable, or untidy, which leads to the treatment of another physician.

-A professional doctor is obligated to constantly prioritize the patient's well-being before their own.
-When a patient's appointments are performed with good manners and respect, he or she will have more faith and confidence in the doctor's abilities.
+A professional doctor is obligated to constantly prioritize the patient's well-being.
+When a patient's appointments are performed with professionalism in medical examination and treatment, he or she will have more faith and confidence in the doctor's abilities.

 5. Knowledgeable

-A patient is more concerned with how many successful procedures the physician has performed and wants to ensure that the surgeon can satisfy their demands securely.
-Patients also want a doctor who isn't ashamed to say when he or she doesn't know something and will either investigate it or refer them to a more knowledgeable doctor.
+A patient is more concerned with how many successful procedures the physician has performed and wants to ensure that the doctor can satisfy their demands securely.
+Patients also want a doctor who does not hesitate to say when he or she doesn't know something and will either investigate it or refer them to a more knowledgeable doctor.

 6. Forthright

-Patients want a doctor who will tell them all they need to know about their health in plain English.
-When a patient believes that their doctor is forthcoming with all of the information, they are better able to make informed decisions about their health care that may affect their life and well-being.
+Patients want a doctor who will tell them frankly all they need to know about their health in simple language .
+When a patient believes that their doctor is forthcoming with all of the necessary information, they are better able to make informed decisions about their health care that may affect their life and well-being.